algolab-quantique/pauliarray/documentation/source/tutorials/fermion_to_qubit_mapping.rst

 .. note::

-    Such a matrix with 1 on the diagonal, an upper triangle filled with 0, and a random lower triangle is garanteed to be invertible.
+    Such a matrix with 1 on the diagonal, an upper triangle filled with 0, and a random lower triangle is guaranteed to be invertible.

 .. code:: python